Ok, you see a nice trade opportunity. And you know where to place your stop loss. Now, how about the take profit order? Where do you place it?

 So after I have assessed the maximum risk I would be taking on if I would enter a trade, I then see if there is enough profit potential compared to the risk.
-I have explained this concept in depth in my post: What is R in Trading?
+I have explained this concept in-depth in my post: What is R in Trading?
 And why is it so important to understand?
 You might want to read that post first if you are not familiar with the concept of R in trading.

-What is a take profit order
+What is a take-profit order?

-So, before we continue, let’s take a step back and first define what a take profit order actually is.
+So, before we continue, let’s take a step back and first define what a take-profit order actually is.

 Mental take profit

 Some traders use mental take profit orders.
-This means they will execute the buy or sell order when they see price hit their predefined level.
-So they do not actually have an order placed at their broker or exchange.
+This means they will execute the buy or sell order when they see the price hit their predefined level.
+So they do not have an order placed at their broker or exchange.

 - I do not watch the markets the whole day, so I can miss my level being hit.
 Then when I take a look at the market at the end of the day, the price may have retraced a lot already and I missed the right exit opportunity.

-- When price moves into my favor and I am in profit, I can get greedy.
-When this happens I stay in the trade and more often than not, price starts to move against my position.
+- When the price moves in my favor and I am in profit, I can get greedy.
+When this happens I stay in the trade and more often than not, the price starts to move against my position.
 So for me, it is better to be taken out of the trade automatically.
 So the decision to get out of a trade is made before I even get in.